There is no good argument for the Northern Lights Express

 “Bill pressed the red button.
 I’m pounding on it,” he said.
 “It’s not going to go on Bottineau Boulevard if there’s anything I can do to stop it.”

 The Met Council refused to take BNSF at its word about not wanting to be involved in the light rail line project until a year ago.
-The unpopularity of the agency’s new plan to reroute the tracks through the heart of Robbinsdale may tempt some on the Met Council to approach BNSF again.
+The unpopularity of the agency’s new plan to reroute the tracks through the heart of Robbinsdale may tempt some on the Met Council to approach BNSF once more.
 But any thought of twisting the railroad’s arm again would appear to be a waste of time.

 For its part, BNSF hasn’t had further discussions on the proposed Blue Line route and doesn’t intend to, according to spokeswoman Amy McBeth.